-APHA and the National Environmental Health Partnership Council are pleased to present Investing in a Robust Environmental Health System (PDF), a guide to environmental health for the next presidential administration.
+APHA and the National Environmental Health Partnership Council are pleased to present Investing in a Robust Environmental Health System (PDF), a guide to creating healthy environments for all.

 An organization can make a difference.
 But when we work together, in partnership, we can achieve real change to advance public health.
 Partnerships in environmental health work together to engage in actions upstream that protect health downstream.